-In Kalaallisut, the contrast described above can be illustrated by comparing the interpretations of ABS and MOD-marked arguments relative to sentential operators such as negation.
-In (8), we see that ABS subjects and objects obligatorily scope above negation, while MOD objects in antipassive constructions obligatorily scope below negation.
+In Kalaallisut, the contrast described above can be illustrated by comparing the interpretation of ABS arguments relative to other elements in the sentence.
+In (8), we see that ABS subjects and objects obligatorily scope above negation, while MOD objects obligatorily scope below negation.
+According to Bittner (1994, p.
+138), this also holds for other sentential operators (e.g. -tariagar 'must,' -juannar 'always').

-(8) a. atuagaq ataasiq tikis-sima- nngi -laq book.ABS one.ABS come-PERF-NEG-3S.S 'There is one (particular) book that hasn't arrived.'
-Available reading: \exists > NEG; NEG > \exists (ABS subj.) b. suli Juuna-p atuagaq ataasiq tigu-sima- nngi -laa still Juuna-ERG book.ABS one.ABS get-PERF-NEG-3S.S/3S.O 'There is one (particular) book Juuna hasn't received yet.'
-Available reading: \exists > NEG; NEG > \exists (ABS obj.) c. suli Juuna atuakka-mik ataatsi-mik tigu-si-sima- nngi -laq still Juuna.ABS book-MOD one-MOD get-AP-PERF-NEG-3S.S 'Juuna hasn't received (even) one book yet.'
-Available reading: NEG > \exists ; \exists > NEG (MOD obj.)
-(Bittner, 1994)
+- (8) a. atuagaq ataasiq tikis-sima-nngi-laq book.ABS one.ABS come-PERF-NEG-3S.S 'There is one (particular) book that hasn't arrived.'
+(ABS subj.)
+Available reading: ∃ > NEG; NEG > ∃ - b. suli Juuna-p atuagaq ataasiq tigu-sima-nngi-laa still Juuna-ERG book.ABS one.ABS get-PERF-NEG-3S.S/3S.O 'There is one (particular) book Juuna hasn't received yet.'
+(ABS obj.)

+Available reading: ∃ > NEG; NEG > ∃

+c. suli Juuna atuakka-mik ataatsi-mik tigu-si-sima-nngi-laq still Juuna.ABS book-MOD one-MOD get-AP-PERF-NEG-3S.S 'Juuna hasn't received (even) one book yet.'
+(MOD obj.)
+Available reading: NEG > ∃; ∃ > NEG (Bittner, 1994)

-Various authors explain this scope difference as a consequence of movement of the ABS argument to a structurally high position, above the locus of sentential negation (e.g. Bittner 1994; Bittner and Hale 1996a,b; Manga 1996; Woolford 2017, cf. Diesing 1992).12 In contrast, antipassive (MOD) objects remain in situ within the VP domain.
+Various authors explain this difference as a consequence of movement of the ABS argument to a structurally high position, taking scope above sentential negation (e.g. Bittner 1994; Bittner and Hale 1996a,b; Manga 1996; Woolford 2017, cf. Diesing 1992).
+In contrast, antipassive (MOD) objects remain in situ within the VP domain.
 Under this view, the interpretive contrast between ABS and MOD objects is fed by the syntax, as the scope of a given argument is determined by its structural height.
 As observed by Woolford (2017), this is reminiscent of object shift in Icelandic, which is optional for DPs and has similar semantic consequences; we will return to this parallel in §6.
 Finally, the idea that ABS subjects and objects raise to a uniformly high position, above the locus of non-ABS arguments, fits with the syntactically ergative profile of the Inuit languages.

 Another relevant property concerns the distribution of NPIs.
-Under negation, a negative indefinite can be created by attaching the disjunctive clitic =luunniit 'or' to a quantifier or whindeterminate (Bittner, 1994; Hallman, 2008).
+Under negation, a negative indefinite can be created by attaching the disjunctive clitic =luunniit 'or' to a quantifier or wh-indeterminate (Bittner, 1994; Hallman, 2008).
 Bittner (1994) additionally shows that the licensing of this NPI is sensitive to c-command.
 The examples in (10) show that, as long as the c-command requirement is met, the NPI may surface in any argument position, including ABS object position (10b).
 Since ABS arguments in Kalaallisut otherwise exhibit wide scope, Bittner (1994) proposes that, while ABS NPIs undergo \bar{A} -movement to the clausal left periphery, they reconstruct at LF in order to be licensed by negation.

-(10) a. atuagaq ataasir=luunniit tiki-sima- nngi -laq book.ABS one.ABS=or come-PERF-NEG-3S.S 'No book has come (yet).'
-(ABS subj.; Bittner 1994) b. kina=luunniit taku- nngi -laa who.ABS=or see-NEG-3S.S/3S.O 'He didn't see anyone.'
-(ABS obj.; Fortescue 1984) c. kuruuni-nik marlu-innar-nil=luunniit piqa- nng kroner-MOD.PL two-just-MOD.PL=or have-NE 'I don't have even two kroner.'
+- (10) a. atuagaq ataasir=luunniit tiki-sima-nngi-laq book.ABS one.ABS=or come-PERF-NEG-3S.S 'No book has come (yet).'
+(ABS subj.; Bittner 1994) - b. kina=luunniit taku-nngi-laa who.ABS=or see-NEG-3s.S/3s.O 'He didn't see anyone.'
+(ABS obj.; Fortescue 1984) - c. kuruuni-nik marlu-innar-nil=luunniit piqa-nngi-langa kroner-MOD.PL two-just-MOD.PL=or have-NEG-1s.S 'I don't have even two kroner.'
+(MOD obj.; Fortescue 1984)